stratosnet/sds/README.md

 SDS is composed of many resource nodes (also called PP nodes) that store data, and a few meta nodes (also called SP nodes) that coordinate everything.
 The current repository contains the code for resource nodes only.
 For more information about meta nodes, we will open source it once it's ready.

-Here, we provide a concise quickstart guide to help set up and run a SDS resource node.
+Here, we provide a concise quickstart guide to help set up and run an SDS resource node.
 For more details of SDS as well as the `Tropos-Incentive-Testnet` rewards distribution, please refer to [Tropos Incentive Testnet](https://github.com/stratosnet/sds/wiki/Tropos-Incentive-Testnet).

 ## Building a Resource Node From Source